Forthing Xinghai X5

 The Forthing Xinghai X5 (风行 星海X5 (Fengxing Xinghai X5)) is a battery electric compact crossover SUV produced by Dongfeng Liuzhou Motor under the Forthing brand.
 The Forthing Xinghai X5 is the third model in the Xinghai line.

 Specifications

-It features a front-mounted single electric motor with a maximum power of 163 horsepower and a peak torque of 240 N·m, equipped with a 64.4 kWh LFP battery, offering a CLTC range of 530 km.
+It features a front-mounted single electric motor with a maximum power of 163 hp and a peak torque of 240 Nm, equipped with a 64.4 kWh LFP battery, offering a CLTC range of 530 km.
 Compared to the Leiting, the rear suspension has been upgraded from a torsion beam to a multi-link suspension.